-FORMS: All forms are completed in my camper's online account by 4:00pm on the Wednesday prior
+FORM S: All forms are completed in my camper's online account by 4:00pm on the Wednesday prior

 to my camper's week or faxed in and accounted for.

 My camper's week start date:

 The Wednesday prior's date:

 Forms I completed during registration:

 Assessment of Risk

-Medical Authorization (Only for those campers who need medicine administered at
+Medication Authorization (Only for those campers who need medicine administered at

 camp: including EPI Pens!)

 Eligibility Requirements Page 1

 Eligibility Requirements Page 2

 Forms I either completed during registration or returned to my account later to finish:

-Medication Form (Only for those campers who need medicine administered at camp:

-including EPI Pens!)

 Camper Health History

 Forms I printed, filled out, sent to my camper's doctor, and confirmed that the doctor's

 office faxed in to 888-755-7365 or emailed to 511@submitMyForms.com:

 Proof of Physical/Immunization Record

-□ COMMUNICATION:
+NUNICATION:

 I have contacted my Camp Director with any questions or concerns

-□ LOGISTICS:
+LOGIS

 I know my camp's address

 I know drop-off/pick-up traffic plans and protocols

-□ BAGS PACKED AND READY:
+PACKED AND READY:

-My camper is packed and ready to go!
+ш My camper is packed and ready to go!
 2 or 3 full water bottles

+I have a lunch packed (for full day campers)

 Wearing a swimsuit with quick-drying clothes over

-Waterproof Sunscreen 15+ already applied
+Wearing a swimsure with quick-drying clothes over Waterproof Sunscreen SPF 15+ already applied

-☐ Hat
+□ Hat

-Sunglasses
+□ Sunglasses

-Towel
+□ Towel

 Sunscreen in their bag so they can put some more on later

 Raingear (if it looks like it might rain)

 We have proper shoes

 Closed-toe water shoes or sneakers that can get wet and messy (no flip flops!)